CipherIt Hackathon (2020)

 FGCU Horror Research (2020)

-I, conducted a study on the immersive qualities of horror in virtual reality environments as a researcher at Florida Gulf Coast University's Virtual Reality VIPER department.
-I tracked various factors such as heart rate, player movement, and vocal reactions of participants as they walked down a haunted path, to evaluate the impact of constant variables such as sound and visuals on the overall VR experience.
+As a researcher at Florida Gulf Coast University’s Virtual Reality VIPER department, I studied the immersive qualities of horror in VR environments.
+I tracked participants’ heart rate, movement, and vocal reactions as they navigated a haunted path, evaluating the impact of sound and visuals on the VR experience.

 FGCU Drone Research (2021)